robsimmons/dusa/docs/src/content/docs/docs/introductions/asp.md

 Now we have a working simulator for arbitrary games of rock-paper-scissors!
 If we want to control the amount of drama we're exploring, we can use constraints to control the number of rounds.
-This requires there to be at least three rounds but no more than eight.
+These two constraints require there to be at least three rounds but no more than eight.

     #demand round 3.
     #forbid round 8.